Build an LLM from scratch in MAX

 Traditional ML development often feels like stitching together tools that weren’t designed to work together.
 Maybe you write your model in PyTorch, optimize in CUDA, convert to ONNX for deployment, then use separate serving tools.
 Each handoff introduces complexity.

 MAX Framework takes a different approach: everything happens in one unified system.
 You write code to define your model, load weights, and run inference, all in MAX’s Python API.
-The MAX Platform handles optimization automatically and you can even use MAX Serve to manage your deployment.
+The MAX Framework handles optimization automatically and you can even use MAX Serve to manage your deployment.

-What you’ll build
+What you’ll explore

-StepComponentWhat you’ll learn
+SectionComponentWhat you’ll learn

 1Model configurationDefine architecture hyperparameters matching HuggingFace GPT-2.

-2Causal maskingCreate attention masks to prevent looking at future tokens.
+3Causal maskingCreate attention masks to prevent looking at future tokens.

-11Language model headProject hidden states to vocabulary logits.
+8Language model headProject hidden states to vocabulary logits.

-12Text generationGenerate text autoregressively with temperature sampling.
+10Text generationGenerate text autoregressively with temperature sampling.